-- Supporting our people to navigate their careers and the firm through our Global Mentoring Programme, providing employees at all levels with a mentor. - Our Diversity & Inclusion Networks (for women, ethnic & racial diversity and LGBT+) offer opportunities for cross-office networking and provide greater access to senior role models.
+- Supporting our people to navigate their careers by providing a framework that enables effective and meaningful career conversations, alongside a structured learning and development programme at each career stage. - Our Diversity & Inclusion Networks (for women, ethnic & racial diversity and LGBT+ colleagues) offer opportunities for cross-office networking and provide greater access to senior role models.